 Teaching Assistants should never be responsible for:

-- Grading qualitative components, of course, weighted assessments such as assignments, quizzes, reports, and exams.
+- Grading the qualitative components of the course, weighted assessments such as assignments, quizzes, reports, and exams.
 Qualitative components are those which require the grader to make an independent judgment call.

 - Independently introduce new material to students.
-A teaching assistant may not substitute for the course instructor in delivering new course material to students, where the effect is to relieve the instructor of his or her teaching responsibilities.
+A teaching assistant may not substitute for the course instructor in delivering new course material to students, where the effect is to relieve the instructor of his/her teaching responsibilities.
 This rule stands whether the instructor is present in the classroom and/or lab or not.

 - Record or calculate official grades.
 A teaching assistant cannot have access to Banner, and any grading or weighted assessments the teaching assistant carries out must be reviewed and approved by the course instructor for the grade to become official.
 Instructors are ultimately responsible for course grading.